Julien-Commes/Advent_of_Code_2024/README.md

 On the second step, we use the same protocol but when a node (tile) has more than one previous tile leading to it, we register all these tiles in a pending list and continue our path tracing until reaching the start point.
 After that we restart from the first tile in the pending list and so on.

 ## Day 17

+Please note that for this puzzle, I have directly written my input in the code as it was very short and because my solution is specifically tailored to my input.

 ### Part 1